jalik/js-schema/README.md

 ## Checking with regular expression

-Use `regEx` to check if a field value matches a regular expression.
+Use `pattern` to check if a field value matches a regular expression.

 - Accepts `RegEx`, `Function`
 - Throws `FieldRegExError`